SensorsINI/v2e/README.md

 ```
 ### Ensure you have CUDA enabled GPU-accelerated _pytorch_
 See https://pytorch.org/get-started/locally/ to generate the correct
 conda install command to enable GPU-accelerated CUDA.
-On windows 10, for example, this tool generated the following command
+On windows 10, for example, this tool generated the following command. _v2e_ does not use _torchaudio_ so you can leave it out.
 ```
 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```